-- Both RWF-based and SRLF-based UHs simulate the moulin hydrograph well (Fig. 6b).
-Except for the GIMP DEM SRLF approach, all the other RWF-based and SRLF-based approaches were able to accurately simulate the peak discharges of the observed moulin hydrographs.
-These approaches also captured the peak time of the first daily hydrograph, whereas a 2 4 hour time lag was obtained for the second daily hydrograph.
-However, because SRLF lacks slow interfluve flow, it routes surface meltwater faster than RWF and distributes all of the input meltwater during the first 20 hours (Fig. 6a).
-Ignoring the slow interfluve flow affects the performance of SRLF method negatively, yielding an optimal NSE = 0.8742. - 10 Ignoring the slow interfluve flow affects the performance of SRLF method negatively, yielding an optimal NSE = 0.8742, smaller than for the RWF method (Table 1).
+drograph, whereas a 2-4 h time lag was obtained for the second daily hydrograph.
+However, because SRLF lacks slow interfluve flow, it routes surface meltwater faster than RWF and distributes all of the input meltwater during the first 20 h (Fig. 6a).
+Ignoring the slow interfluve flow affects the performance of the SRLF method negatively, yielding an optimal NSE = 0.8742, smaller than for the RWF method (Table 1).
 Moreover, the SRLF-based GIMP DEM hydrograph is considerably different from the observed moulin hydrograph.
-This suggests that DEMs with a resolution exceeding ~30 m may fail to accurately capture the velocities and time delays of surface meltwater routing.
+This suggests that DEMs with a resolution exceeding ~ 30 m may fail to accurately capture the velocities and time delays of surface meltwater routing.